 For the next 16 years Severus Snape was the Potions Master at Hogwarts and head of Slytherin House, a position of considerable authority and respect.
 His teaching style was based on intimidation and bullying, and yet his students routinely had good results on their O.W.L. exams.
 When Harry started school, Snape took an instant dislike to this child he had promised to protect.
 Unfortunately for Harry, he looked just like Snape’s rival James Potter — with the exception of his mother’s green eyes.
-Snape was also cruel to Neville Longbottom for no discernable reason except perhaps that he could sense that Neville was afraid of him.
-Harry believed that Snape favored students of his own house while actively undermining the efforts of students from Gryffindor, but that was not always true considering that Hermione Granger did well in Potions, making better grades than Draco Malfoy.
-When Snape became Defense Against the Dark Arts teacher, Hufflepuff Ernie MacMillan thought the class was great, and even Neville Longbottom, who had suffered in Potions, seemed to thrive in DADA.
+Snape was also cruel to Neville Longbottom, possibly because he knew Voldemort could have gone after Neville instead and then Lily would not have died, or perhaps he could just sense that Neville was afraid of him.
+Harry believed that Snape favoured students of his own house while actively undermining the efforts of students from Gryffindor, but that was not always true considering that Hermione Granger did well in Potions, making better grades than Draco Malfoy.
+When Snape became Defence Against the Dark Arts teacher, Hufflepuff Ernie MacMillan thought the class was great, and even Neville Longbottom, who had suffered in Potions, seemed to thrive in DADA.

 The other professors knew that Snape had been a Death Eater, but all seemed to feel that Dumbledore’s trust was sufficient proof that Snape no longer subscribed to Voldemort’s goals.

-From Harry’s point of view, Snape’s words were often at odds with his behavior.
-Despite petty harassment, points taken, and detentions given, Snape repeatedly protected Harry from Quirrell, stymied Umbridge’s attempt to force Harry to drink Veritaserum, and never took advantage of his innumerable chances to kill him.
-When Voldemort regained his powers at the end of Harry’s fourth year, Snape was able to satisfy the Dark Lord of his loyalty and reestablish his position among the Death Eaters.
+From Harry’s point of view, Snape’s words were often at odds with his behaviour.
+Despite petty harassment, points taken, and detentions given, Snape repeatedly protected Harry from Professor Quirrell, stymied Dolores Umbridge’s attempt to force Harry to drink Veritaserum, and never took advantage of his innumerable chances to kill him.
+When Voldemort regained his powers at the end of Harry’s fourth year, Snape was able to satisfy the Dark Lord of his loyalty and re-establish his position among the Death Eaters.
 His role, as far as Voldemort was concerned, was to use his position at Hogwarts and his membership in the Order of the Phoenix to bring information on Harry and Dumbledore to Voldemort.
-Only Bellatrix, Voldemort’s most fanatical follower, harbored any doubts that Snape was a true Death Eater.
+Only Bellatrix Lestrange, Voldemort’s most fanatical follower, harboured any doubts that Snape was a true Death Eater.

 Snape escaped with Draco, but Harry was close on his heels trying to curse him and kill him.
 Snape kept the other Death Eaters from using the Cruciatus Curse on Harry, then admitted to him that he was the Half-Blood Prince before disapparating beyond the Hogwarts gates.

 Snape had other instructions from Dumbledore, including a double cross that would hopefully protect Harry once he reached his majority and had to leave Privet Drive in the Battle of the Seven Potters.
-The plan worked, but ‘Mad Eye’ Moody was killed and Snape (flying with the attacking Death Eaters), missed a shot at a Death Eater and cursed George’s ear off.
+The plan worked, but “Mad-Eye” Moody was killed and Snape (flying with the attacking Death Eaters), missed a shot at a Death Eater and cursed George Weasley’s ear off.

-Dumbledore also instructed Snape protect the children at Hogwarts as much as he could once Voldemort took control.
+Dumbledore also instructed Snape to protect the children at Hogwarts as much as he could once Voldemort took control.
 Even though Snape was made Headmaster, his was no simple task because Voldemort had placed the Carrows at Hogwarts too.
-Alecto replaced the murdered Charity Burbage and turned Muggle Studies into a class where Muggle-haters were indoctrinated in Voldemort’s propaganda.
-Amycus became the Defense Against the Dark Arts professor and used it to teach the Dark Arts instead.
+Alecto Carrow replaced the murdered Charity Burbage and turned Muggle Studies into a class where Muggle-haters were indoctrinated in Voldemort’s propaganda.
+Amycus Carrow became the Defence Against the Dark Arts professor and used it to teach the Dark Arts instead.